 To complete the application process quickly, first gather all the required documents you’ll need for both the FAFSA and the BC Financial Aid Application.
 Here’s a checklist of what you’ll need.
 Records of income earned in the year prior to when you will start school.
 Records of your parents´ income information if you are a dependent ...more about Documents You Need

 To receive financial aid you must meet the following conditions: Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
-Possess a high school diploma or recognized equivalent such as a General Education Development (GED) certificate.
-Be admitted to Bellevue College, and be working toward …more about Eligibility
+Possess a high school diploma, recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.
+If you are interested ...more about Eligibility

 Your Cost of Attendance (COA) is an estimate we make based on a combination of factors.
 The COA is a critical part of the formula in how the government calculates your financial need.
 The COA includes the current costs of tuition, books, and living expenses for the 9-month academic year (October-June).
 The COA only includes …more about Cost of Attendance

 You must choose a Program of Study to receive financial aid.
 Your program of study is the degree or certificate program you plan to work on while attending Bellevue College.
 Please note the following: You tell us on the BC Financial Aid Application which program of study you plan to work on.
 You must receive ...more about What Financial Aid Pays For: Program of Study and Planning Your Classes

-Financial aid is an option for you if you’re enrolled in a Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
+Financial aid is an option for you if you’re enrolled in an eligible Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
 We recommend you complete our to outline your intended course work, so we can confirm the courses are needed for you to ...more about Study Abroad and Financial Aid